Rishi Sunak declares he is standing to replace Liz Truss as prime minister

 “I am asking you for the opportunity to help fix our problems.
 To lead our party and country forward towards the next general election, confident in our record, firm in our convictions and ready to lead again.”

-Mr Sunak is the frontrunner in terms of declared support, with 134 MPs endorsing him by Sunday morning.
+Mr Sunak is the frontrunner in terms of declared support, with 135 MPs endorsing him by Sunday morning, including home secretary Grant Shapps, who said he could provide “stability and proven economic competence in these challenging times”.

 He was today boosted by the backing of influential eurosceptic Steve Baker, who said a second Johnson premiership would be a “guaranteed, nailed-on disaster” because of the looming standards inquiry into alleged contempt of parliament over Downing Street parties.